UtrechtUniversity/yoda/docs/design/overview/vault-space.md

 ## Introduction

-The research space is described in this document.
+The vault space is described in this document.
-The state diagram describes the possible states a folder in the research space can be in.
+The state diagram documents the states and transitions of a folder in the vault space.
-In the sequence diagram the interactions between the actors in the research space are documented.
+The sequence diagram documents the interactions between the actors in the vault space.

 ## State diagram